MahApps/mahapps.com/input/docs/stylevariants/win10.md

 </ResourceDictionary.MergedDictionaries>
 ```

 Everything the library has is still there.
-What comes out in the Windows 10 look is the `Button`, the `RepeatButton`, the `CheckBox`, the `RadioButton`, the `TextBox`, the `PasswordBox`, the `RichTextBox`, the `ScrollBar`, the four [up-downs](../controls/numericupdown), the `Calendar`, the `DatePicker`, the [AnalogClock](../controls/analogclock) and the two pickers; every other control keeps the default look, because the set has nothing of its own for it.
+What comes out in the Windows 10 look is the `Button`, the `RepeatButton`, the `CheckBox`, the `RadioButton`, the `TextBox`, the `PasswordBox`, the `RichTextBox`, the `ComboBox`, the `ScrollBar`, the four [up-downs](../controls/numericupdown), the `Calendar`, the `DatePicker`, the [AnalogClock](../controls/analogclock) and the two pickers; every other control keeps the default look, because the set has nothing of its own for it.

 Merge it into a window or a panel rather than into `App.xaml` and it reaches that part of the tree alone.
 The demo does exactly that, to stand the three sets next to each other.

 The pickers of the set carry two habits its text box already had: the clear button is there only while the caret is in the field and something is written in it, and a picker that is switched off says so with the disabled colours rather than with a veil over it.
 [DatePicker](../styles/datepicker) has the detail.
+The combo box of the set takes the second of the two.

 One thing about the set changes layout rather than looks.
 Its scrollbar is the two-state one a UWP window draws, a two-unit line until the pointer arrives, so the set also applies a scroll viewer that lays the bars *over* the content instead of beside it.
 Leave sixteen units of padding at the edge of anything interactive, or an expanded bar will cover it.
 [ScrollBars](../styles/scrollbars) has the whole story.